johnstongrant/Tech-Demo-TailwindCSS/README.md

 In conclusion unspecified utility classes like `text-blue-600` will be applied to all screen sizes, where as applying a breakpoint prefix like `md` will apply to screens that size and _larger_ .
 `

-## Component 2: Tailwind Utility classes and States
+## Component 2: Tailwind Utility classes and States in action

-Tailwind can be used to to create interactions with elements by applying states using psuedo classes as modifiers.
+Tailwind can be used to to create interactions with elements by applying states using utility classes as discussed prior and modifiers like from the responsive design section.
 Take for example this line of code:

 ```
 <button class="bg-blue-400 rounded-full"> A Cool Button </button>